OpenBrainTrust/TheWork/README.md

 - Cannot patent the mechanism.

 **Why this license?**
-- Prevents closed-source capture by mega-corps
+- Prevents closed-source capture by mega-corps,
-- Ensures improvements remain open
+- Ensures improvements remain open,
-- Allows small companies/indies to compete with big players
+- Allows small companies/indies to compete with big players, and
-- Provides revenue stream for continued research (commercial licenses)
+- Provides revenue stream for continued research (commercial licenses).